English Curriculum Aims:

-At Mandeville, we recognise that English skills are essential to accessing all areas of the curriculum in school and opportunities in wider life.
-We teach English skills through a carefully selected range of high-quality children’s literature including books from the Power of Reading.
+English skills are essential to accessing all areas of the curriculum in school and opportunities in wider life.
+We teach English skills built around a carefully selected range of high-quality children’s literature including books from the Power of Reading.
 We aim to enhance our children’s access to and pleasure in reading and raise achievement through the creative use of literature in the classroom.
 By the end of Year 6, the children will have experienced a full range of texts during lessons which develop their listening, speaking, reading and writing.

 Speaking and Listening

 We aim to create confident listeners who have the skills and experience to think critically, discuss their reasoning and express ideas and understanding with clarity.